RicardoGLeal/FBU-App/README.md

    - [ ] User can modify their profile.
    - [ ] User can publish a new item for rent.
    - [ ] User can capture a photo or select from photo gallery.
-   - [ ] Option to capture current location when publishing an item.
+   - [ ] Option to capture the current location when publishing an item.
-   - [ ] Sending network request to create new valid content item
+   - [ ] Sending network requests to create new valid content item

 ### 3. Navigation